Helping students grow into tomorrow's leaders in dentistry

 AAPHD’s mission is to provide leadership in promoting oral health and disease prevention.
 The College of Dentistry’s student chapter works to bring awareness to current public health issues in the field of dentistry that affect the patient base at the college and in the greater Lincoln and Nebraska communities.
-As an acting branch of the national AAPHD, the chapter strives to help alleviate barriers to health care experienced by diverse groups throughout the state and provide opportunities for students to learn more about public health via national AAPHD events and community outreach.
-Visit website.
+The chapter provides opportunities for students to learn more about public health via national AAPHD events and community outreach.

 American Student Dental Association (ASDA)